Looking for investment options in India? Wondering if NRIs can invest in Indian Mutual Funds? Relax, we've got the answers you're looking for.

 Debt Fund Are Also Taxable Basis holding period:

-Want to know where to invest money for good returns in India?
-Contact a Cube Wealth Coach by sending an email to email@example.com.
+Want to Where to invest money for good returns in India?
+Contact a Cube Wealth Coach by sending an email to email@example.com with "Foreign Investment In India" in the subject line.